A5 Fax App Security Statement

 A5 Fax must pass the Salesforce security review in order to be published on the Salesforce AppExchange.
 Salesforce routinely conducts security review annually on all apps published on their AppExchange.

 When you install A5 Fax app into your Salesforce org, the code for the application is installed and copied into your org, but remains private for your viewing for copyright protection.
 You then connect your Salesforce to our external web application written in .Net and hosted on Azure (Microsoft Cloud Server) using an oauth token.
 Our code that sits on Azure cloud server has a MS SQL database that stores only reference numbers for your org id, fax number, date time stamps, ids of records.
 No faxes, PDFs, or sensitive information is stored outside of your own Salesforce org.
 Azure is the leading cloud servers, and our server is managed by Microsoft and is configured with a firewall and only specific IP addresses can access the database.
 Azure/Microsoft manages the server for us and all security aspects in terms of physical access and monitoring.
-Our Azure server is located in the USA.

 When you send a fax from Salesforce the document is encrypted through HTTPS/TLS before it hits the network.
 HTTPS is used to transmit the data between Salesforce to Azure to eFax.
 Salesforce and eFax don’t allow any communication outside the proper current security standards.